 Dr. Kapur says the benefits of exercise for patients with Parkinson’s are endless.

 “Exercise is thought to improve motor symptoms such as decreased rigidity, improved speed of movement and improved balance.
-It is easy to see why as exercise does the same for most people – improved strength and flexibility and muscle tone are helpful for those things.
-The more important aspect is the neuroprotective aspects of regular exercise,” he says.”
+It is easy to see why exercise does the same for most people – improved strength and flexibility and muscle tone are helpful for those things.
+The more important aspect is the neuroprotective aspects of regular exercise,” he says.

-“Exercise likely improves brain function at a cellular level: improvement of helpful neurotrophic factors and improved dopamine signaling while also potentially decreasing inflammation which may play a role in the degenerative aspect of the disease.
+“Exercise likely improves brain function at a cellular level: improvement of helpful neurotrophic factors and improved dopamine signaling while also potentially decreasing inflammation, which may play a role in the degenerative aspect of the disease.
 We know that exercise will prolong the course of disease in Parkinson’s patients,” he says.

-While the frequency of exercise may vary among patients depending on their lifestyle, Andrea Karr, an occupational therapist at Advocate Christ Medical Center, suggests they find an activity that they enjoy.
+While the frequency of exercise may vary among patients depending on their lifestyle, Andrea Karr, an occupational therapist at Advocate Christ Medical Center, suggests they find an activity they enjoy.

 “I always suggest an exercise program that the patient has an interest in, but it should have a component of aerobic exercise, gross motor exercise and a cognitive component.
 Research shows that Tai Chi, Qi Gong, yoga, ballroom dancing and shadow boxing all have the highest improvements in motor symptoms with patients due to the fact that it combines gross motor movements, aerobic exercise and cognitive functions,” she says.

 “Specific programs for patients with Parkinson’s are also beneficial.
 LSVT BIG and LOUD therapy program, Parkinson’s Wellness Recovery and Rocksteady boxing are all directed toward patients with Parkinson’s and have shown life-changing improvements in patients who adhere to the program,” Karr says.